Confirmation bias on social media is nothing new in politics and news. New research shows it's a challenge in investing, too.

 “In politics, you can be wrong, but you don't have to pay a price for it.
 In finance, if you're wrong, you pay for it through worse returns.”

 His findings about investment echo chambers represent the latest research thread for Cookson, a prolific publisher who also serves as an associate editor at the Journal of Financial Economics.
 His work has explored a wide variety of topics from bank mergers to fracking royalties to casinos.
 At the heart of this new research agenda, Cookson is trying to understand the role of information in financial markets and how it drives investor behavior.

 He has been working with StockTwits data since about 2015, but interest this latest work on social platforms has intensified following some of the interesting retail investing climate, including outages on Robinhood and the GameStop short squeeze—the latter also driven by social media, in this case, Reddit.
 Cookson’s working paper won the NASDAQ Award for best paper on asset pricing at the 2021 Western Finance Association meetings; it also won best paper awards from the Chicago Quantitative Alliance and Midwest Finance Association.

 “We were always getting interest from people who work in investor behavior and social media, but then this became front page news, with Reddit,” he said.
 “That doesn’t happen too often in academic research, so it has been exciting to see this play out.”

-This research is a working paper available on the Social Sciences Research Network.
+This research first appeared as a working paper available on the Social Sciences Research Network.
+It is forthcoming in the The Review of Financial Studies.
 Cookson’s co-authors included Joey Engelberg and Will Mullins, both of the University of California San Diego.